Spiking Neural Predictive Coding for Continual Learning from Data Streams: Introduction

 However, despite their potential, SNN research and simulation is still in its early stages (in contrast to second-generation ANNs) where the adjustment of the synaptic weights that connect the internal neurons poses one of the greatest (open) challenges.
 Since the spike trains of an SNN are formally represented as summations of Dirac delta functions, differentiation no longer applies, quickly ruling out the use of backprop.\footnote{Though there is no lack of effort in attempting to manipulate backprop to work with SNNs \cite{bohte2002error,lee2016training}.
-Other efforts often attempt to convert backprop-trained ANNs to non-trained equivalent SNN models \cite{diehl2016conversion}.} One common, biologically-plausible (Hebbian) rule used to adjust SNN synapses is spike-timing dependent plasticity (STDP) \cite{bi1998synaptic}, which takes into account the temporal ordering of spikes in order to conduct either long-term potentiation (LTP), where a weight strength is increased, or long-term depression (LTD), where a weight strength is decreased.
-However, STDP is typically applied over a temporal window, similar in spirit to backprop through time (BPTT) \cite{werbos1990backpropagation}, making it ill-suited to incremental, real-time learning, something that the human brain is clearly able to do.
-Though STDP can be formulated to operate online, real-time, online adjustment of SNN weights remains an extremely difficult challenge, and, in the case of SNNs with more than one layer, STDP and related approaches often struggle to incrementally train the model properly.
+We also remark that other efforts often attempt to convert backprop-trained ANNs to non-trained equivalent SNN models \cite{diehl2016conversion}.} One common, biologically-plausible rule used to adjust SNN synapses is spike-timing dependent plasticity (STDP) \cite{bi1998synaptic}, which takes into account the temporal ordering of spikes in order to conduct either long-term potentiation (LTP), where a weight's strength (or its efficacy) is increased, or long-term depression (LTD), where a weight's strength is decreased.
+However, STDP rules are typically applied over a temporal window, similar in spirit to backprop through time (BPTT) \cite{werbos1990backpropagation}, making it less useful for incremental, real-time learning, something that the human brain is clearly able to do.
+Although STDP can be formulated to operate incrementally (without a window) through the use of traces, online adjustment of SNN weights still remains an extremely difficult challenge, and, in the case of SNNs with more than one layer, STDP and related approaches often struggle to incrementally train the model properly.